 If you hitchhiked across the Earth passing through country after country you are bound to meet quite a few people!
 Each with their own story, own experiences etc.

 My story centred around a situation that had wide-reaching implications, so people from different places, different cultures were affected in different ways.
 Due to this, it worked to have a large cast brought in.

 So, a massive cast is not something that should be done lightly.
 Nor would it work for every book.
-Before you start cramming in dozens upon dozens of new people into your manuscript you need to make sure it’s necessary.
+Before you start cramming dozens upon dozens of new people into your manuscript, you need to make sure it’s necessary.